panditdhamdhere/Compose/README.md

 **Facets** are standalone contracts that contain all the logic needed to implement specific functionality.
 They're designed to be:

 - **Self-contained**: All code needed for the feature is in one file
-- **Readable top-to-bottom**: No jumping between files to understand the logic
+- **Readable top-to-bottom**: No jumping between files (or within the same file) to understand the logic
 - **Deployed once**: Reused across multiple diamonds on-chain
+- **Deployed everywhere**: Our facets will be deployed on many blockchains at the same addresses

 **Example**: `ERC20Facet.sol` contains the complete ERC-20 token implementation.